-Maharaja Blues is the culmination of the flow of two talented rivers, Richard and Satinder as they merge with the great Mississippi,
+Maharaja Blues is the culmination of the flow of three talented rivers, Richard, Jonathan and Satinder as they merge with the great Mississippi,

-fusing the sound of the beating tabla along with the euphoric slide blues.
+fusing the sound of the beating tabla with the euphoric slide blues and the fire of the harmonica.
 During 2011 the duo started to perform more frequently together and their sound was greatly received.

 They released an EP.
 This EP commemorates and celebrates the distinctive sound produced by the combination of the duo's rhythm and harmony,

 as well as the good times had during this period.
 In 2014 Jonathan became the third tributary to flow into the blues water of this musical river.